gnss-sdr/gnss-sdr/README.md

 In Fedora 33 and above, you will need to add `gmp-devel` to the package list.
 Optionally, you can add `uhd-devel` starting from Fedora 32.

+In Fedora 36 and above, packages `spdlog-devel` and `fmt-devel` are also required.

 #### openSUSE

 If you are using openSUSE Leap: